uveissmjl/iguana/README.md

 ## Usage

-You can access various features of **Iguana** through command-line options.
+You can access various features of **iguana** through command-line options.
 Below are examples of usage for each feature:

 ### 1. **Network Scanning**
    Discover active devices on the network by scanning an IP range: